Skip to Content

 5. Bring the Necessary Supplies

 On other side of the preparation coin, you’ll need all the proper supplies for hiking too.
 That means not only the kinds of supplies you’d need for any hike but also supplies that your toddler requires regularly.
-A few essentials we never travel without for day hikes with toddlers:
+A few packing list essentials we never travel without for day hikes with toddlers:

 • Sunscreen